camel-tooling/camel-lsp-client-vscode/Contributing.md

+# How to start development

+- call "npm install --ignore-script"
+- call "npm install"
+- right-click on the package.json and call "install dependencies"
+- go to "Debug perspective" (Ctrl+Shift+D)
+- select "Launch Camel LSP client extension"
+- click on the green arrow

+When testing new version of the Camel Language Server, just replace the jar in "jars" folder respecting the name "language-server.jar"

-# How to provide a new version on VS Code Marketplace (Draft)
+# How to provide a new version on VS Code Marketplace

 * Check that the version in package.json has not been published yet ** If already published: